 Caregivers Community Network

 Caregivers Community Network offers unique services for persons with Alzheimer’s disease, frail elders, and their family caregivers.
 Caregivers of those with Alzheimer’s disease and frail elderly experience a great amount of stress in day-to-day life.
 At CCN students are given the opportunity for service learning.
 CCN can help to give caregivers a break and provide valuable time to themselves.
-Read more
+Learn more about CCN

 Precious Times Pediatric Respite Program

 The Claude Moore Foundation awarded this program grant funds to provide respite care to families who have special needs children.
 This respite program relies on students from nursing, social work, psychology, and other health and human service majors to provide caregivers with supportive assistance in meeting the demands of their family responsibilities.
-Read more
+Learn more about Precious Time

 The Healthcare for the Homeless Suitcase Clinic provides a unique healthcare delivery model that addresses the unconventional and complex health concerns of both sheltered and unsheltered homeless individuals.
 Specifically, it provides onsite urgent care services, chronic illness management, and preventative care to homeless clients enrolled in local shelters while simultaneously providing on site case management services.
 Uniquely, rather than the program functioning within a permanent clinic setting, the supplies can be transported in a suitcase on wheels and the clinic functions in private space within the shelter sites.